jcandela-incomm/create_pull_request/README.md

 #### Troubleshooting

--If you encounter any issues while following this runbook, please review the respective installation guides and ensure that Python, Git, and GitHub CLI are properly installed and configured on your system.
+- If you encounter any issues while following this runbook, please review the respective installation guides and ensure that Python, Git, and GitHub CLI are properly installed and configured on your system.
 Additionally, double-check the variable values in the Python script to ensure they are set correctly for your project.
 - If you still face issues, consider providing the error messages or a detailed description of the problem to help identify potential solutions.